TCCPP/wheatley/wiki_articles/class_struct.md

-# What is the Difference Between class and struct?
+# What Is the Difference Between class and struct?

 The keywords
 **[class](https://en.cppreference.com/w/cpp/keyword/class)** and